US targets Chinese, Russian entities funding North Korea's nukes

 "It is unacceptable for individuals and companies in China, Russia and elsewhere to enable North Korea to generate income used to develop weapons of mass destruction and destabilize the region," Mnuchin said.
 "We are taking actions consistent with UN sanctions to show that there are consequences for defying sanctions and providing support to North Korea and to deter this activity in the future."

-But whether these sanctions can help slow Pyongyang's rapidly developing nuclear and missile programs remains to be seen.
+Whether these sanctions can help slow Pyongyang's rapidly developing nuclear and missile programs or help pressure North Korea to the negotiating table remains to be seen -- especially in light of the rogue nation's recent claims that it has successfully miniaturized a nuclear weapon.

+While some experts believe it may have the technology, others caution that even if it doesn't, North Korea should be taken at its word.

+But despite concerns that time for a diplomatic solution may be running out, several analysts say that sanctions targeting the heart of North Korea's missile funding should still play a key role in US strategy going forward.

-"Sanctions against companies and individuals that facilitate North Korea's sanctions evasion is the best way to address Pyongyang's nuclear weapons and missile programs," said Anthony Ruggiero, a former deputy director of the US Treasury Department and an expert in the use of targeted financial measures.
+"Sanctions against companies and individuals that facilitate North Korea's sanctions evasion is the best way to address Pyongyang's nuclear weapons and missile programs," said Anthony Ruggiero, a former deputy director of the US Treasury Department and an expert in the use of targeted financial measures for Foundation for Defense of Democracies.

 "New sanctions should be part of a robust sanctions campaign that includes engaging those who continue business with North Korea and present a choice: continue that business or work with the United States -- they cannot do both," he told CNN.